Baltic Nest Institute

 |2008-05-21: The Baltic Sea a century ago - a reconstruction from model simulations, verified by observations.
 By Oleg P. Savchuk, Fredrik Wulff, Sven Hille, Christoph Humborg and Falk Pollehne|

 Our research group is working with questions concerning the turnover of nutrients in marine systems, focusing primarily on the Baltic Sea.
 This also includes the loading of nutrients from land and air and its relation to human activities.
 Methods we use are budget calculations, mechanistic models, empirical models and empirical correlation analysis.
 An important tool in our work are the databases that we have developed, together with other research groups in the Baltic Sea region.
 Our aim is to understand the biogeochemical cycles of organic matter and nutrients in the Baltic Sea and how they are altered in relation to eutrophication.
 This knowledge is essential to predict the effect of future loading scenarios, to efficiently manage the Baltic Sea and to decide where in the drainage basin emphasis should be put in terms of land use and carrying capacity.

-Development and maintenance of the decision support system Baltic Nest is funded by the Swedish Ministry of Environment.
+Development and maintenance of the decision support system Baltic Nest is funded by the Swedish Agency for Marine and Water Management.